 The biggest problem in rural India with concerns of finances is that they do not have the financial stability to maintain a bank account which requires some service fees and a minimum balance account.
 With the other concerns related to proper documents, these people might not even know their date of birth.
 So, how do these people open or maintain a bank account.
 The answer is Zero Balance Account through PM Jan Dhan Yojana, launched to aid people who cannot afford a regular savings bank account.

-Eligibility for the Zero Balance Account Through PM Jan Dhan Yojana
+Eligibility for Zero Balance Account through PM Jan Dhan Yojana

 - The individual requires to be an Indian citizen.

 - The applicant has to be over the age of 10 years.

 - Take whatever personal documents available, such as Voter ID, ration card or whatever is available.

 How to open Zero Balance Account?

 - The applicant simply need to go to their nearest bank.

 - Submit whatever documents he/she could best afford and consult the bank officials.